 Doesn’t everyone want to be wined and dined in the summertime?
 Here are some essential summer wine accessories from IWA that are sure to keep you happy and carefree all summer long.

 No summer is complete until you’ve had a picnic with your loved ones.
 Picnics are all about quality time and togetherness, but the food and drinks are just as important!

 Whether you dine on sandwiches, potato salad or a charcuterie board (you can find our Acacia Wood Cheese Board on our Instagram page), whatever you choose to sip on can make all the difference.

 In true wine and dine fashion, wine is an excellent choice for any outside get-together in the summer breeze.
 Our classic wine baskets, totes and backpacks are the perfect tool to transport your wine-accompanied feast for trips to the wine country or lazy afternoons in the park.
-They also make great gifts for any outdoorsy wine enthusiast!
+They also make great gifts for any outdoorsy wine lover!

 For Sake of Convenience